dawidkotarba/interview_questions/java.md

 - How you will secure JVM application from perspective of performance, when you're developing socket application?
 - How to create a second instance of a singleton object?
 - What are the GC phases?
+- What Garbage Collectors do you know?
+What are the main differnces between them?

 ## Libraries
 - How can we provide logging mechanisms inside Java application?
 What logging frameworks do you know?